Lake Champlain: "Champ", Lake Champlain monster

 In 1609, Samuel de Champlain wrote that he saw a lake monster 5 ft long, as thick as a man's thigh, with silver-gray scales a dagger could not penetrate.
 The alleged monster had 2.5 foot jaws with sharp and dangerous teeth.
 Native Americans claimed to have seen similar monsters 8 to 10 ft long.
 This mysterious creature is likely the original Lake Champlain monster.
-The monster has been memorialized in sports teams' names and mascots, i.e., the Vermont Lake Monsters and Champ, the mascot of the state's minor league baseball team.
+The monster has been memorialized in sports teams' names and mascots, e.g., Champ, the mascot of the Vermont Lake Monsters, the state's AAA baseball team.
+Champ is also commonly known as Nessie's American cousin due to similarities between the two cryptids.
 A Vermont Historical Society publication recounts the story and offers possible explanations for accounts of the so-called monster: "floating logs, schools of large sturgeon diving in a row, or flocks of blackbirds flying close to the water".
 In 2022, it was reported that a feature dramatic film, Lucy and the Lake Monster, was in the works about a young orphan girl and her grandfather looking for Champ.
+The film was released in 2024, garnering accolades on the film festival circuit and streaming on Amazon Prime and other outlets.